….To Renew the Old and Make Holy the New

 About Rabbi Dr. Brielle Rassler

 Rabbi Dr. Brielle Paige Rassler is a licensed psychologist, spiritual director, author, and artist.
 She maintains a private practice and serves as Lead Chaplain of Integrative Wellness at Penn Medicine Princeton Health.
 In addition to her emerging translation series, Rabbi Brielle has authored a reference guide to the Talmud, a manual for religiously integrated treatment of Jewish women with eating disorders, and has released two albums of original liturgical music.
-Her Psalms translations have been featured in multiple publications and her full translation, “Psalms: A Millennial’s Poetic Interpretation” was selected as a Gold Award winner of the 2023 Nautilus Book Awards
+Her Psalms translations have been featured in multiple publications and her full translation, “Psalms: A Millennial’s Poetic Interpretation” was selected as a Gold Award winner of the 2023 Nautilus Book Award

 The 50th Anniversary Celebration has no Expiration Date !!